SysKitTeam/docs-point/releases/data-center/point-2022-3-release-note.md

 ---
 description: >-
-  This article lists new features, improvements, and bug fixes in SysKit Point version 2022.3.
+  This article lists new features, improvements, and bug fixes in Syskit Point version 2022.3.
 ---

-# SysKit Point 2022.3
+# Syskit Point 2022.3

 [Start a free trial](https://www.syskit.com/products/point/free-trial/) and [tell us what you think.](https://www.syskit.com/company/contact-us/)